Jonathan M. Wilson: Biography

 In 1860 J. M. Wilson had the second-highest net worth of the 34 resident slave traders indexed as such in the 1860 New Orleans census.
 He came in behind T. B. Poindexter (likely a brother or cousin of John J. Poindexter) and just ahead of Bernard Kendig.
 According to Alexandra J. Finley's group biography of four women affiliated with American slave traders, Mary Nelson, the woman identified as Wilson's housekeeper in the 1860 census was most likely his "concubine" and the six Nelson children living in the household were likely Wilson's progeny.
 (Note: Mary Nelson was good friends with Lucy Ann Cheatham, the formerly enslaved "concubine" and/or housekeeper of slave trader John Hagan; Nelson delivered one of Cheatham's babies, and it was at Nelson's house that Cheatham eventually died in 1887.
 Mary Nelson had possibly been trafficked to New Orleans on the brig Kirkwood in 1846 by shipper Joseph S. Donovan, at which time she was 16 years old, racially classified as "yellow", and 5 feet 1 1/2 inches tall.
 Mary Nelson's daughter Mary Celeste Wilson listed J. M. Wilson as her father on her marriage record.
 Mary Nelson's son Charles B. Wilson listed Jonathan Wilson as his father on his marriage record.)

 In October 1860 William H. Nabb was working as a trading agent for Wilson & Hindes, based out of the Union Hotel in Easton, Maryland.
 In December 1860 Wilson placed a newspaper advertisement in the New Orleans Times-Picayune offering "One Hundred and Fifty NEGROES from Virginia and Maryland Negroes...I will also receive during the season (every month) large supplies, exclusively from those states."
-The "season" referenced is the slave-trading season, which typically ran from November to April, after one year's cotton or sugar harvest had been brought it and before the next year's needed to be planted out.
+The "season" referenced is the slave-trading season, which typically ran from November to April, after one year's cotton or sugar harvest had been brought in and before the next year's needed to be planted out.
 The last of Wilson & Hindes' "CASH FOR NEGROES" ads appeared in the Baltimore Sun in April 1861.

 Jonathan M. Wilson may have died in New Orleans on December 11, 1871, at the age of 75.